Alice Keppel: The King's death

-King Edward's death made Keppel so grief stricken that at his deathbed she had to be escorted out of his room by members of the Royal Household.
+King Edward's death made Keppel so grief-stricken that at his deathbed she had to be escorted out of his room by members of the Royal Household.
 Embarrassed by her behaviour, she later tried to minimise her dramatic outburst, but eventually admitted that she had been unable to control herself.
-The Edwardian age was over at the king's death, as was Alice Keppel's reign as favoured mistress.
-The new king and queen, George V and Mary of Teck, organised the court along more traditional lines, and Keppel was not invited to attend.

 Later life

 In November 1910, the Keppels left Britain.
 Keppel stated it was because of her children's education, but it may also have been because of the King's death which had made her life change.
-The family spent two years travelling in the Far East and Ceylon.
+The family spent two years travelling in Eastern Asia and Sri Lanka.
 In 1910, the King had bought a new house for the Keppels at 16 Grosvenor Street, in London.
 During the First World War, Keppel helped her friend Lady Sarah Wilson run a hospital for wounded soldiers in Boulogne.

 In 1925, Keppel and her husband moved to Italy, buying the palazzo of Villa dell' Ombrellino in Bellosguardo in Florence.
 The villa had been the home of the scientist Galileo, the poet Foscolo and the scholar C. E. Norton.
 Keppel commissioned the architect Cecil Pinsent to lay out the villa terrace with bisecting paths, which she named a 'Union Jack garden'; and after her death her daughter Violet maintained the villa and its garden.
-Keppel and her husband hosted social gatherings at the villa which attracted prominent people in society; among them the exiled King and Queen of Greece, the King and Queen of Yugoslavia, the exiled Queen of Spain, Alice’s relatives Major Walter Basil Louis Bonn and Lt.
-Col. Colin Keppel Davidson, and the British prime minister Sir Winston Churchill.
-During her early time in Italy, in the 1920s; her daughters, Violet and Sonia, sometimes remained in the UK because by then they were both married.
-Keppel and her husband returned to the UK in 1940, as a result of Second World War.
+Keppel and her husband hosted social gatherings at the villa which attracted prominent people in society; among them the exiled King and Queen of Greece, the King and Queen of Yugoslavia, the exiled Queen of Spain, Alice's relatives Major Walter Basil Louis Bonn and Lt.
+Col. Colin Keppel Davidson, and the future British prime minister Sir Winston Churchill.
+During her early time in Italy in the 1920s, her daughters Violet and Sonia sometimes remained in the UK, as by then they were both married.
+Keppel and her husband returned to the UK in 1940 following the onset of World War II.

 On 11 December 1936, when Edward VII's grandson, Edward VIII, abdicated the throne to marry Wallis Simpson, Keppel, while dining at the Ritz Hotel, was heard to say, "Things were done much better in my day."